awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 ```

 **Managed**
 If you use `eksctl`, create a file named `my-nodegroup.yaml` with the following contents\.
 Replace every `example value` with your own values\.
 The node group name can't be longer than 63 characters\.
 It must start with letter or digit, but can also include hyphens and underscores for the remaining characters\.
-To retrieve an optimized AMI ID for `ami-1234567890abcdef0`, see [Retrieving Amazon EKS optimized Amazon Linux AMI IDs](retrieve-ami-id.md)\.
+To retrieve an optimized AMI ID for `ami-1234567890abcdef0`, see [Retrieve recommended Amazon Linux AMI IDs](retrieve-ami-id.md)\.

 ```
 apiVersion: eksctl.io/v1alpha5